This tips for knitting beginners page is an extra page dedicated to the absolute beginner knitter.

 Note: When the yarn is in front and you knit the next stitch, it is called a yarn over.
 It creates a hole and it's a one stitch increase.

-Is in the front of your knitting when you purl stitches.
+Tip 8: Make sure your working yarn is in the front of your knitting when you purl stitches.

-If you try to purl and the yarn is in the back, honestly (I tried this to see) it will feel very awkward to try to purl the next stitch.
-So if it feels funny stop and have a look at your knitting to see why.
+If you try to purl and the yarn is in the back, honestly (I tried this to see) it will feel very awkward to purl the next stitch.

 Keep practicing, it does get easier.